gavr123456789/Niva/README.md

 Niva can eat .niva and .scala files, because Scala highlight fits well for Niva :3
 if you are using Visual Studio Code, install "Scala Syntax" ext.
-`./niva main.scala` - compile and run
+`./niva main.niva` - compile and run

-`Project target: "linux" mode: "debug"` inside code will change backend to native `./niva main.scala -с` - compile only, will create binary for native target and jar for jvm `./niva main.scala -i > info.md` - will generate info about all code base of the projects, `-iu` - only user defined files
+`./niva main.niva -с` - compile only, will create binary for native target and fat-jar for jvm `./niva main.niva -i > info.md` - will generate info about all code base of the projects, `-iu` - only user defined files `./niva run` - run all files in current folder with main.niva as entry point `./niva build` - same but compile only